CtrlK

 Progressive Disclosure

 The content is a monolithic document with all queries inline.
-The 'Common Scenarios' section lists additional techniques (Kerberoasting, DCSync, Golden Ticket) without queries — these could be in a separate reference file.
-The lookup CSV data, output format template, and detailed queries for each attack category could benefit from being split into referenced files for better navigation.
+The 'Common Scenarios' section lists additional ATT&CK techniques (Kerberoasting, DCSync, Golden Ticket) without providing their queries — these could be in a separate reference file.
+The lookup CSV data and the extensive output format template could also be split out to keep the main skill leaner.

 2 / 3